himanshu708/Project-BlueSky-Minds/README.md

 **This is normal!** Here's why:

-- Weather Odds Pro uses **statistical probability** based on 30-year averages
+- Project-BlueSky-Minds uses **statistical probability** based on 30-year averages
 - It's designed for **long-term planning** (2-3 months ahead)
 - Traditional weather apps use **real-time atmospheric data** (accurate for 1-14 days)